I’m all about that plant-based life. Of course, I have to be honest: high-fibre living is not without its quirks.

 It’s not uncommon to add a lot of high fibre foods to a single meal like breakfast.
 This can place a heavy fibre load on the gut.

 Instead, try to eat high-fibre foods at each meal, such as beans, berries or hardy vegetables.
 Adding smaller fibre doses—say 5-10 grams—throughout the day will feel better than a large dose in one sitting.

 This is also the perfect time to talk about beans and lentils.
 If you’re brand new to beans and start eating 2 cups of beans a day, you’re going to be pretty bloated.
 Really bloated, actually.
 Instead, start small.

 Add ¼ cup of beans to one of your meals every single day.
 Give your body the clear signal that it needs to adapt without going overboard.
 You can gradually go up to a half a cup and then one full cup at a meal.
 Enjoy some other lower fibre plant-based proteins like organic tofu or hemp seeds at other meals as you transition.

 Should you take a digestive enzyme?

-Natural Remedies for Bloating
+Natural remedies for bloating

-You can chew fresh, picked or dried ginger or sip as a tea throughout the day; chew a few organic fennel seeds post meal or enjoy a strong peppermint tea or a few drops of food grade peppermint oil to cool you down.
+You can chew fresh, picked or dried ginger or sip it as a tea throughout the day.
+Chew a few organic fennel seeds after a meal or enjoy a strong peppermint tea or a few drops of food grade peppermint oil.

-It means your gut is functional, you have good bacteria in there and….you are eating your fibre.
-However, daily discomfort and significant bloating is a sign that you need some extra support.
-Give these strategies a try and hopefully they will help you love your plant-based life!
+It means your gut is functional, you have good bacteria in there and you’re eating fibre.
+But daily discomfort and significant bloating is a sign that you need some extra support.
+Give these strategies a try and hopefully they’ll help you love living a plant-based life.